 Inspiration

 Everyone daydreams.
-Some of us daydream worlds — with characters who have names and backstories, locations that feel real, relationships that evolve over time, scenes that replay in our heads.
-We do this while commuting, while falling asleep, while pretending to pay attention in meetings.
+Some of us daydream worlds — with characters who have names and backstories, locations that feel real, relationships that evolve over time, scenes that replay in our heads while we commute, fall asleep, or pretend to pay attention in meetings.

 But there's nowhere to put it all.
 Notes apps are too flat.
 Writing tools assume you're drafting a novel.
 Character creators assume you're playing a game.
 Tools like SillyTavern are powerful but complex and carry a stigma that doesn't fit the cozy, creative experience most daydreamers want.

-The idea crystallized when I realized the gap in the market: every existing tool is either character-first or novel-first.
-Nobody was building world-first — where the world itself is the foundation, and everything else (characters, conversations, scenes, stories) grows from the world you create.
-That's how daydreaming actually works: you build the universe first, then you live in it.
+Every existing tool is either character-first or novel-first.
+Nobody was building world-first — where the universe itself is the foundation, and characters, conversations, scenes, and stories all grow from it.
+That's how daydreaming actually works: you build the world first, then you live in it.

 What it does